AUGUST 2021 UPDATE:

 “These entrepreneurs are busy running their businesses and are challenged by an overly complicated forgiveness process.
 We need to deliver forgiveness more efficiently so they can get back to enlivening our Main Streets, sustaining our neighborhoods and fueling our nation’s economy.”

 If you’ve secured a first or applied for a second SBA Paycheck Protection Program (PPP) loan in 2021, it’s important to keep track of the use of proceeds so you can apply for PPP loan forgiveness.

 However, that’s not the end of your required documentation if seeking loan forgiveness.
 There are important steps to take to make sure your PPP loan is fully – or partially – forgiven.
 Here’s a breakdown of the forgiveness process so you can get a clear picture of your loan forgiveness obligations and make a list of specific questions.
-A good start in answering your questions is to look at the Treasury guidance issued May 5 and then talk to your banker and your accountant.

 Is PPP loan forgiveness automatic or do I have to take action?

 The application for forgiveness is due within 90 days of the expiration of the eight-week post-funding period.
-The approval process is expected to be completed within 60 days of the application.

 Who is eligible for PPP loan forgiveness?